bird0401/NLP_100_knock/README.md

 ### 20210111:
 - restart from chap4
 ### 20210112:
+- finish chap4
 - when opening files, using "with open() as ~"
 - mecab can devide POS from sentenses automatically
 - mecab can infer base form, POS, POS in detali, etc.
+- by using defaultdict, we can initialize automatically
+- plt.figure initialize the graph
+- plt.hist can make histgram
 -